The History of Amateur Radio

 A long story (I)

-However to please the international community of amateurs, I have tried to not forget the history of amateur radio in the other countries, in Canada, in the United Kingdom, in Belgium or in Japan to name some countries.
+However to please the international community of amateurs, we have tried to not forget the history of amateur radio in the other countries, in Canada, in the United Kingdom, in Belgium or in Japan to name some countries.

-This story being quite long and representing a lot of information, I have tried to make it the less boring as possible and the most alife as possible.
+This story being quite long and representing a lot of information, we have tried to make it the less boring as possible and the most alife as possible.
 To help you to find quickly the information you need, here are the key dates and events in a few landmarks.

 Here is how all this story began.